Steve Rider: Broadcasting style

 On his style, he has said [I'm not] that bothered about the environment that should surround a presenter at the beginning of a programme, of the "if we get you in this location it will look as though you are close to the action" sort of thing.
 That is meaningless for an audience, it is just a macho thing for a production team.
 We used to have these discussions: wouldn't it look great if you were standing by the 18th green as Nick Faldo putted out and you would say "No, that would get in the way of everybody's enjoyment of the event".

 Punch magazine said of Rider on Grandstand in 1985: "Young Steve Rider is as scrubbed and gleaming as a Colgate ad."

 In 2000, Rider was described as TV's Mister Charisma by the industry publication Broadcast.
 At the 2006 Royal Television Society Television Sports Awards, Grandstand won the Judges Awards with Steve Rider called "Mr Calm".
 In 2007, The Telegraph said Rider's presenting style had the "unflustered air of a man opening his morning paper".

-However, Rider has been criticised by Charlie Brooker, who called him "the blandest of the lot".
+However, Rider was criticised in 2009 by Charlie Brooker, who called him "the blandest of the lot".